EivindArvesen/prm/README.md

 There is basic prompt integration in the form of `[PROJECT] <prompt>`, which can be seen in the animated .gif demo above.

+You can have several projects active at once in different shells, as prm associates active instances with the shell PID.

 ## How?
 Adding and editing projects will open the associated start- and stop-scripts in your editor (as defined by the `$EDITOR` environment variable).